asmaHassa/Event-Countdown/README.md

 # Event Countdown Web App

 The Event Countdown Web App is a simple web application designed to help users keep track of important events by providing a countdown timer and the option to receive notifications when the event is due.
 It utilizes HTML, CSS, and JavaScript for button/animation functionality.
 This website mainly will be used whenever there's a special occasion, and you want something to celebrate with you!
-The Event Countdown website is hosted using Firebase.
+The Event Countdown website is hosted using Firebase!

 ## To Access Website:
 Link: https://event-countdown-timer1.web.app/